Holic75/Baldurs-gate-dnd-3.5/README.md

 (4 stars) - The character gains another 5% resistance (to a total of 20%) against Fire, Lightning, Acid, Cold and Magical damage.
 (5 stars) - The character gains another 5% resistance (to a total of 25%) against Fire, Lightning, Acid, Cold and Magical damage.

-###### Armored Arcana
+###### Quicken magic
-(1 star) - The character ignores spell casting failure chance of Leather, Studded Leather and Hide Armors.
+(1 star) - Spell casting time for all spells is reduced by 1.
-(2 stars) - The character ignores spell casting failure chance of Chain Mail and lighter armors.
+(2 stars) - Spell casting time for all spells is further reduced by 1.
-(3 stars) - The character ignores spell casting failure chance of Splint Mail and lighter armors.
+(3 stars) - Spell casting time for all spells is further reduced by 1.
-(4 stars) - The character ignores spell casting failure chance of Plate Mail and lighter armors.
+(4 stars) - Spell casting time for all spells is further reduced by 1.
-(5 stars) - The character ignores spell casting failure chance of Full Plate Mail and lighter armors.
+(5 stars) - Spell casting time for all spells is further reduced by 1.

 Generally character cun put up to 5 stars in any proficiency unless stated otherwise and as long as it makes sense (for example since Paladins can cast spells of maximum 4th level, they can only put up to 3 stars in Bonus Priest Spell feat).